-- 1. Be sure to document and take pictures of the parts as they are removed to ensure that you get all the parts back into the gun in the correct positions and orientations.
-Everything must be in the correct orientation. - 2.
-Remove the Threaded Current Tip (HTM Model) from the Copper Adapter (Electrode) (Ref.
-25 & 26).
-If you are using the Slip-In-Tip (NCM Model) you must remove the Collet Nut with the Slip-In-Tip. - Unscrew the fastening Cone Nut (Ref.
-16) which secures the Water-Cooled Nozzle Assembly (ref.
+- 1) Be sure to document and take pictures of the parts as they are removed to ensure that you get all the parts back into the gun in the correct positions and orientations.
+Everything must be in the correct orientation. - 2) Remove the Threaded Current Tip (HTM Model) from the Copper Adapter (Electrode).
+If you are using the Slip-In-Tip (NCM Model) you must remove the Collet Nut with the Slip-In-Tip. - 3) Unscrew the fastening Cone Nut (Ref.
+15) which secures the Water-Cooled Nozzle Assembly (ref.
 14 & 15) to the Docking Spool Body (Ref.
 1).
 With a flat-head screwdriver release and back of the Set Screw #40078 (Ref.
 3).
-The Water-Cooled Nozzle Assembly or Barrel may now be pulled from the Docking Spool Body. - 4.
-If you pull the W/C Nozzle Assembly off the Docking Spool Body and the copper Adapter (Electrode) (Ref.
-25 & 26) stays in the Docking Spool Body; 1st make sure #40078 Set Screw (Ref.
-3) has been backed off at least 4 full turns.
-If still stuck, gently use a pliers or something to grab and secure adapter.
-Gently rotate and pull adapter out of Docking Spool Body without gulling or damaging the adapter.
-Any damage or gulling will have to be carefully sanded. - 5.
-NEVER REMOVE the Transfer Fittings #40025 from the Water-Cooled Nozzle Assembly unless they have been damaged.
+The Water-Cooled Nozzle Assembly or Barrel may now be pulled from the Docking Spool Body. - 4) NEVER REMOVE the Transfer Fittings #40025 from the Water-Cooled Nozzle Assembly unless they have been dam¬aged.
 The Transfer Fittings are installed by the factory at a specific height, so they do not leak.
 The O-Rings must also be damage free and lubricated with a silicon lubricant.
-If the Transfer Fittings have been damaged and must be removed, only remove them with a 3/8" adjust¬able long socket wrench.
-However, they must be replaced with NEW Transfer Fittings as they are not designed to be re-used (see page #26 for Transfer Fitting Installation Instructions).
-In an emergency where you must reuse used Transfer Fittings you must put Loctite on the Spigot threads. - 6.
-Following this the insulating Collar #40010 (Ref.
-11) may be removed from the Water-Cooled Nozzle. - 7.
-Now take the Gas Nozzle or Gas Cup (Ref.
+If the Transfer Fittings have been damaged and must be removed, only remove them with a 3/8" adjustable long socket wrench.
+However, they must be replaced with NEW Transfer Fittings as they are not designed to be re-used (see page #16 for Transfer Fitting Installation Instructions).
+In an emergency where you must reuse used Transfer Fittings you must put Loctite on the Spigot threads. - 5) Following this the insulating Collar #40010 (Ref.
+10) may be removed from the Water-Cooled Nozzle (Gooseneck). - 6) Now take the Gas Nozzle or Gas Cup (Ref.
 21) out of the Water-Cooled Nozzle (Ref.
-14 & 15).
-This will allow you to remove the #42275 Insulation Tube (Ref.
-17), remove the #42271-A Gas Diffuser with Insulator (Ref.
-29) and remove the Long Insulation Tube (Ref.
-27 & 28).
+14).
+This will allow you to re¬move the #42275 Insulation Tube (Ref.
+16).